jkingportfolio/ci_pp5_tick_it_react/README.md

 ### Create task comment

-Create task comment is a feature of the Tick It site, users will have
+Create task comment is a feature of the Tick It site giving users the ability to create comments on tasks.
+This will then display in order of time create and have the users profile image and username next to it.

 <details>
 <summary>Create task comment image</summary>